From Crisis to Independence

 Our outreach team is unique in Milwaukee in that all are clinicians and licensed to diagnose and treat mental illness.

-In 2018, Community Advocates Homeless Outreach Nursing Center staff made 388 contacts with 261 men and women experiencing homelessness.
-They also provided case management services to 46 formerly homeless clients who are in permanent supportive housing as part of the Housing First initiative.
+In 2019, HOP served 138 men and women during 2019.
+Program staff also provided case management services to 38 formerly homeless clients who are in permanent supportive housing as part of the Housing First Initiative.

 Read more about the Homeless Outreach Nursing Center's work in this Milwaukee Neighborhood News Service article.